 Managing the complex information technology infrastructure of a health care organization presents one of the most difficult assignments in American society today.
 Increasingly, the effectiveness of leaders in these organizations is determined by their ability to integrate technical, clinical, and managerial competencies.
-The executive health informatics master's degree (MS) program addresses the growing demand for health informatics leaders with high-quality technical and management training.
+The CAHIIM accredited Executive Health Informatics master of science degree (MS) program addresses the growing demand for health informatics leaders with high-quality technical and management training.

 See the program’s vision and mission statements